A short account of Australia's communication changes from horse to satellite.

 Telegraph / Telephone

 The introduction of Morse code to Australia in 1853 was well received with telegraph lines being established across the continent linking capital cities by 1872.
 In 1879 the first telephone service started.
-The Australian government kept control of the swift uptake in the new technology and set to mind that all Australians were to have access to communications service.
-The postmaster general was made responsible for the telecommunications in 1901 by the commonwealth government of Australia.
+The Australian government kept control of the swift uptake in the new technology and set to mind that all Australians were to have access to communications services.
+The postmaster general was made responsible for telecommunications in 1901 by the commonwealth government of Australia.
 With the rapid growth of above and underground services to a vast continent by 1975 the government split the postal and telephone departments to form the Australian Postal Commission and the Australian Telecommunication Commission.

 Experimental TV started in Australia in 1930 though it was not until 1954 the Menzies government announced the introduction of a television system which was up and running in time for the 1956 Olympics.
 On 16th September 1956 the first network words were spoken “good evening, and welcome to television”.
 The introduction of television has had a significant impact on Australian lifestyle.